 Each stroke should equal another calorie burned.
 This may even go up to two calories burned per stroke – if you can do that, you’re a beast!

-Best Rowing Workouts To Burn Calories
+Best Rowing Workouts for Losing Weight

 High-intensity interval training (HIIT) is a series of sprints that are broken up by lower-intensity recovery periods.
 You will burn a lot of calories during the sprinting phase but continue to burn them when the workout is slower.
 The American College of Sports Medicine has pointed out that rowing is a great form of aerobic exercise that fits into a HIIT program.

 The best thing about HIIT is that you will continue to burn a large number of calories long after finishing the workout.
 HIIT will also grow your muscles and make you stronger.
+(3)

 This is when you row for long periods but at a much lower intensity.
 Set a low resistance level and row with a steady rhythm.
 Because the pace is a lot slower, you can continue to row for much longer.

-Aim to row for around 30 minutes but after a couple of sessions, you can increase this to between 45-60 minutes.
+Aim to row for around 30 minutes, but after a couple of sessions, you can increase this to between 45-60 minutes.

 Maintain the same rhythm throughout the routine, pushing hard with your feet and pulling strong with your arms and core.